AsukaCHikaru/portfolio/public/contents/blog/the-smooth-journey-outshines-the-highlights.md

 I had zero knowledge about its character build and combat gameplay as well.
 They were decently fun, matched my expectation of a JRPG.
 The quality of life improvements, however, were surprises.
 Whether they have been the common practice of a modern JRPG while I was absent from this genre for nearly twenty years, I do not know.
 Features such as battle reset or real time combat for low level mobs made the experience smooth and pleasant, for that I was certain and grateful.

 The answer might be hiding in the previous game I played, a triple A RPG: Hogwarts Legacy.
-I shall write a dedicated post about Hogwarts as it deserves one for its impressive ineptitude.
+I shall write a dedicated post about Hogwarts as it deserves one for its impressive mediocrity.
 It did, however, contribute positive influence to my gaming experience eventually, for I wanted to forget about it as soon as possible, and Metaphor was what I found after.
 Oh the chiaroscuro between them, it felt like moving to a wizarding school from an abusive uncle's house.
 In fact, Metaphor was not only the better game between these two; it might be the best game I played in this year.

 Several titles I have played this year.
 Out of them Metaphor does not have the best gameplay, nor soundtracks, art direction or narrative.
 Out of them, surprisingly, I found myself having the most fun while playing Metaphor.
 The game seemed greater than the sum of its parts, like a well oiled machine, pumping out hours and hours of pleasure.
 Perhaps that is the key factor for me: rather than outstanding highlights, the absence of friction has a greater contribution to a pleasant experience.